bhklab/handbook/docs/General/Meetings/journal_club.md

 **Welcome to Journal Club!**

-Whether you’re new to the lab or looking for a refresher, this guide will help you navigate **Journal Club (JC)**—our weekly session to explore research papers, exchange ideas, and grow as scientists.
+Whether you’re new to the lab or looking for a refresher, this guide will help you navigate **Journal Club (JC)** — our bi-weekly session to explore research papers, exchange ideas, and grow as scientists.
 Let’s dive in!

 ## When and Where?